-There are some dead simple steps that you can take in order to clean salt buildup and flush out your hydroponic system so that your plant’s vascular system stays healthy, reducing the risk of mineral deficiency and giving you hydroponic plants you can be proud of.
+There are some very simple steps that you can take to easily clean salt buildup and flush out your hydroponic system so that your plant's vascular system stays healthy, reducing the risk of mineral deficiency and giving you hydroponic plants you can be proud of.

 How to clean salt build up in hydroponics systems in 3 simple steps

 Follow the below steps to remove excess salts and maintain a clean hydroponic reservoir.

 Remove as much water as you possibly can from the reservoir before cleaning it out.
 This ensures that you don't dilute your cleaning solution and reduces the time it takes to clean out your reservoir.

 If you have a sump pump, consider using that instead of removing all the water yourself with buckets or hoses.
 A small submersible sump pump can help save lots of time when emptying your hydroponics system's reservoirs.

 2) Grab a bucket and stir